eastmallingresearch/RNA-seq_pipeline/Annotation/README.md

-# Function annotation for transcriptomes
+# Functional annotation for transcriptomes

 ## Interproscan 5